Consensus, Chapter 3: Interrupt

 “What!” he said, taken aback.
 “I am a man of science!
 Of course I am Revealed of the God!”

 “Then you must accept attention,” I continued.
-“That’s what I’ve always heard, anyway, that even if you do not seek it out — even if you are not templed, not pujari, not even a producer.
-You must always accept attention for the God.”
+“That’s what I’ve always heard, anyway, that even if you do not seek it out — even if you are not templed, not pujari, not a producer.
+You must accept attention for the God.”

 “Fine!” snapped Bagge, actually angry.
 “You’ve wasted enough of my morning, why not waste a little more.”
 He began rummaging amongst his junk, selecting components here and there, assembling pieces and connecting leads.
 “I suppose I can trade your paltry attention for something of value, elsewhere.”
 But then he abruptly froze, slowly dropped his hands to the counter, releasing the half-assembled device before it even took recognizable form.